ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 - A method with _String_ parameter will be `method with parameter "String"`

 Configuration file example is explained [here](#configuration-file-and-configuration-property)

+Methods can also refer to the enclosing class using the `enclosing class` keyword.
+Example:
+- `method with parameter with annotation "PathParam" must have annotation "Path" or enclosing class with annotation "Path" `

+The enclosing class can refer to all the properties available for the [class](#class)

 #### method parameter